jersou/mouse-actions/README.md

 [Download the release](https://github.com/jersou/mouse-actions/releases), or run it directly with Cargo `cargo run` or build the binary `cargo build --release`.

+The 2 release binaries `mouse-actions` and `mouse-actions-gui` are standalone, the avantage of GUI less version is the ram usage : 6.6 Mo vs 34 Mo.

+The gui unbundled release need this packages :

+* Debian/Ubuntu : libwebkit2gtk-4.0-37, libgtk-3-0
+* Arch : webkit2gtk, gtk3
+* Fedora : webkit2gtk3, gtk3

 ### Requirement :

 To use the main feature "grab event", you need to have the read&write permission